hudag/mini_proj_1/git.md

 * - **Remote Repository: ** A remote repository is located in a remote location ie the web.
 A good example of remote repository is Github.

 ------------
+## Clone
+* Git clone is a git command which created a copy of a targeted repository in your local machine